alphagov/paas-rds-broker/README.md

 ### Running the unit tests

-To run the tests of this broker, you need a postgres running locally, without SSL.
+To run the tests of this broker, you need a postgres and MySQL running locally, without SSL.

-In travis we use the [postgres service](https://docs.travis-ci.com/user/database-setup/#PostgreSQL)
+In travis we use the [postgres service](https://docs.travis-ci.com/user/database-setup/#PostgreSQL) and the [mysql service](https://docs.travis-ci.com/user/database-setup/#MySQL)

 The tests can read from environment variables the server configuration, with the following defaults:
  * `POSTGRESQL_HOSTNAME=localhost`